neurocline/multigit/README.md

 be careful, make sure it can be used on Linux, by updating the Makefile to check for environment variables `BLK_SHA1` and `INTERNAL_ZLIB` to prefer the builtin versions over the system libraries.

+## Add Premake

+Using a Makefile for Windows is hard to the point of useless.
+Using a Makefile for Mac OS X is possible.
+However, on both platforms, the typical developer prefers to use Visual Studio or Xcode.
+So, a premake5.lua makefile was added that generates a Visual Studio project or an Xcode project on demand.

+Latest Premake binaries are the `bin/` directory, as archive for both space and convenience.
+Extract out the one for the platform you want to build on, then generate:

+- Windows: `bin/premake5.exe vs2017`
+- Mac OS X: `bin/premake5-mac xcode4`

+This generates a workspace with a number of projects, one per Git tool that the Linux Makefile creates.
+It also makes a `reference` project for ease of browsing all the source in the IDE.

+Premake can also generate a makefile on Linux (`premake5 gmake`), but there's little point, as we have a perfectly workable one already.